Ostracon: Egyptian limestone and potsherd ostraca

 The importance of ostraca for Egyptology is immense.
 The combination of their physical nature and the Egyptian climate have preserved texts, from the medical to the mundane, which in other cultures were lost.
 These can often serve as better witnesses of everyday life than literary treatises preserved in libraries.

-Deir el-Medina Ostraca
+Deir el-Medina ostraca

 The 91 ostraca found at Deir el-Medina provide a deeply compelling view into the inner workings of the New Kingdom.
-These ostraca have shown medical, and documentary records, some of which provide information on how water was provided, and how economic transactions were carried out.
-The extreme variety of information on ostraca found presents information that would be lost if it weren't written down.
+These ostraca have shown medical and documentary records, some of which provide information on how water was provided, and how economic transactions were carried out.
+The extreme variety of information on ostraca that have been found presents information that would have been lost if not written down.